senaite/senaite2.com/docs/sample_basics.md

 measured results for the Analyses of the Sample.

-Logout from the system by clicking the *Log out* button displayed in the blue dropdown list at top-right with title *Eugene Krabs*.
+Logout from the system by clicking the *Log out* button displayed in the blue dropdown list at top-right with title *Lab Manager*.
 Login with the credentials for the user with *Analyst* role you created in the section [*Add a Laboratory Analyst* from the previous guide](quickstart#add-a-laboratory-analyst):

 - User Name: `analyst`
 - Password: `analyst`

-Once logged in, note that *Sponge Bob* is displayed now in the blue box at top-right corner.
+Once logged in, note that *Lab Analyst* is displayed now in the blue box at top-right corner.

 Open the previously created sample by clicking on the generated